-The 2011 NFL football schedules were released on Tuesday and have been posted.
+The 2011 NFL schedule was released on Tuesday and has been posted.
 The regular season kicks off on Thursday, September 8 when the defending Super Bowl champion Green Bay Packers host the New Orleans Saints (8:30 p.m.
 ET – NBC).

 On Sunday, August 7, the NFL preseason kicks off when the Chicago Bears face the St. Louis Rams in the Hall of Fame Game at Fawcett Stadium in Canton, Ohio (8:00 p.m.
 ET – NBC).

 The first Sunday features several high-profile games, including Indianapolis at Houston and Atlanta at Chicago.
 But much of the national focus will be on Washington and New York, the cities most affected by the terrorist attacks of Sept.
 11, 2001.
 The Redskins and Giants kick off at 4:15 p.m.
 ET, with the Jets and Cowboys at 8:20 p.m.
 ET.

 The Pittsburgh Steelers also will play on Sept.
 11, visiting the Baltimore Ravens.
 Pittsburgh is just 80 miles from the site near Shanksville, Pa., where Flight 93 crashed on Sept.
 11, 2011.

 New England travels to Miami, and Oakland visits Denver on the opening Monday night.

 The final Sunday of the regular season falls on New Year’s Day, when all 16 scheduled games are between division rivals, enhancing the potential for playoff ramifications.

 The regular season covers 17 weeks, with the opening round of the playoffs scheduled for Jan.
 7-8, 2012, and the Super Bowl on Feb.
 5, 2012, in Indianapolis.